-If you are a teacher looking for tips to ace your teaching interview, you’ve come to the right place.
+If you are a new teacher looking for tips on how to get a teaching job, you’ve come to the right place.

 This post should help you in making your interviews a breeze, and securing an awesome teaching job!